opsdis/icinga-adfs/README.md

 > ``cp adfs.conf /etc/apache2/sites-enabled/``

-7. Edit index.php and change group id that admins will be assigned to and database credentials
+7. Edit index.php and change group id that admins will be assigned to and database credentials under $mapping.

 8. ADFS: Establish Relying Party Trust in ADFS